Application-Defined Receive Side Dispatching on the NIC: Evaluation

 \subsection{Microbenchmarks}

-Throughout the microbenchmarks below, unless stated, the traffic generator generates 128-byte requests, including all the packet headers (\S\ref{ssec:impl_qn_hw}), and waits for a 128-byte response from the server application thread.
-We term this application as PingPong.
+Throughout the microbenchmarks below, unless stated, the traffic generator generates 128-byte messages, including all the packet headers (\S\ref{ssec:impl_qn_hw}), and waits for a 128-byte response from the server application thread.
+We term this application as PingPong, where each PingPong application has its unique message format and dispatch rules.

+In the following, we have two scenarios: (1) \textit{single} PingPong, where it compares \sysname with L7-agnostic hardware dispatchers and \sysname's software implementation; (2) \textit{multiple} PingPong, where it demonstrates \sysname's support of multiple concurrent applications.
 Numbers are reported on the traffic generator and averaged for 5 runs.

-\subsubsection{Single PingPong application}
+\subsubsection{Single PingPong Application}

-This section evaluates \sysname using a {\it single} PingPong.
+This section evaluates \sysname using a \textit{single} PingPong.

 \Para{Comparison to state-of-the-art L3/4 hardware dispatchers.} In terms of the {\it latency} of dispatching, L3/4 hardware dispatchers have a fixed number of cycles, since they are processing fixed-length fields (\eg IP addresses) at known offsets.
-As compared, \sysname's processing latency is dependent on the number of skip-and-checks.
-To show this, we report the exact number of cycles in the simulation, which is cycle-accurate and pinpoints each dispatch logic.
-Additionally, we timestamp the received packet at both the Ethernet MAC+PHY and the QNP RX modules (Figure~\ref{fig:qn_nic_arch}) to measure the ingress latency---including all ingress processing (\eg packet filter, etc.)---on the testbed.
+In comparison, \sysname's processing latency is dependent on the number of skip-and-matches.
+To show this, we report the exact number of cycles in the simulation, which is cycle-accurate.
+Additionally, we timestamp the received packet at both the Ethernet MAC+PHY and the RSD modules (Figure~\ref{fig:qn_nic_arch}) to measure the ingress latency---including all ingress processing (\eg packet filter, etc.)---on the testbed.
 RSS used in Corundum~\cite{corundum} computes a hash value using Toeplitz hash algorithm~\cite{toeplitz_hash} based on packet header's 5-tuple fields (\ie IP protocol, source/destination IP addresses, and source/destination ports).
-We send 32 requests, interleaved by 1\si{\second} to ensure there is no queuing.
+We send 4\si{K} messages, with a gap of 50\si{\milli\second} between messages to ensure there is no message queuing.
 Measured numbers are reported on average.